jgranger/jgranger/README.md

 I live in Bay View, Washington and currently manage the Core Messaging Team at <a href='https://www.tatango.com/' target='_blank'>Tatango</a>.
 I've been developing software professionally since 2002 and while I have a lot of experience I'm constantly learning new things.
 That's what I love about this industry, there's a non-stop need to learn and improve upon so many different types of skills.

 My professional experience is quite diverse.
-I have worked for small to medium sized companies, Fortune 500 companies, various Federal and State agencies, and many different vertical markets including payment processing, health care, manufacturing, B2B, B2C, agri-tech and more.
+I have worked for small to medium sized companies, Fortune 500 companies, various Federal and State agencies, and in many different vertical markets including payment processing, health care, manufacturing, B2B, B2C, agri-tech and more.
 I worked for a couple of startups that were acquired and one that was not.

 ### My Management Style
 I like to build self managing teams to the best of my ability using tight feedback loops, always iterating together towards perfection.
 I try to lead by conversational concensus whenever possible.
 Unity is something I seek and a high perfoming team demands it.
 People don't always have to agree, but when we make decisions together we all get behind them.